Equidistribution of continued fraction convergents in $\mathrm{SL}(2,\mathbb{Z}_m)$ with an application to local discrepancy: Introduction

 and let $G=G_1 \cup G_{-1}$.
 Note that $G_1=\mathrm{SL}(2,\mathbb{Z}_m)$ is a normal subgroup of $\cup_{D \in \mathbb{Z}_m^*} G_D = \mathrm{GL}(2,\mathbb{Z}_m)$, and $G_D$ is a coset of $G_1$.
 If $m=2$, then $G_1=G_{-1}=\mathrm{SL}(2,\mathbb{Z}_2)=\mathrm{GL}(2,\mathbb{Z}_2)$, otherwise $G_1 \neq G_{-1}$.

 It turns out that the sequence $P_n$ equidistributes in $G$, that is, for any $g \in G$,

 The set of possible rows or columns of matrices in $G_D$ is

-In fact, both rows and both columns of a matrix which is uniformly distributed on $G_D$ with some $D \in \mathbb{Z}_m^*$ are uniformly distributed on $V$, see Lemma \ref{SL2Zmlemma} below.
+In fact, both rows and both columns of a matrix that is uniformly distributed on $G_D$ with some $D \in \mathbb{Z}_m^*$ are uniformly distributed on $V$, see Lemma \ref{SL2Zmlemma} below.
 Relation \eqref{Pnae} thus immediately implies that for any $(a,b) \in V$,

 and the same holds for the pairs $(q_{n-1}, q_n)$ and $(p_{n-1}, p_n)$.
 For instance, the ``parity type'' of the fraction $p_n/q_n$ can be even/odd, odd/even or odd/odd; note that the type even/even is impossible as $p_n$ and $q_n$ are coprime.
 The parity type of $p_n/q_n$ thus equidistributes in the set $\{ \textrm{even/odd, odd/even, odd/odd} \}$.